Shaurya Agrawal

 Actions

-Shaurya Agrawal is a Data & Analytics leader with 25+ years of experience driving transformative initiatives across Tech/SaaS, E-commerce, and FinTech.
-With expertise in AI/ML, Enterprise Data Architecture, and BI, he's led impactful projects, creating customer-centric solutions and modernizing data platforms.
-As a CTO of YourNxt Technologies, a mobile tech start-up and Board Advisor to Hoonartek, Shaurya shapes global data strategies.
+Shaurya Agrawal is a Data & Analytics leader with 25+ years of experience driving transformative initiatives across Tech/SaaS, E-commerce and FinTech.
+With expertise in AI/ML, Enterprise Data Architecture and BI, Shaurya has led impactful projects, creating customer-centric solutions and modernizing data platforms.
+As a Board Advisor to Hoonartek and CTO of YourNxt Technologies, a mobile tech start-up, Shaurya shapes global data strategies.

 Holding an MBA and pursuing an MS in Data Science from UT Austin, Shaurya leverages data to unlock business value, specializing in unified customer views and personalized experiences.